Lady Gaga Is Set To Testify For Dr. Luke In Kesha Defamation Case, But Will She Show?

 What exactly is it that makes Lady Gaga such a compelling witness for Dr. Luke?

 It all stems from a series of 2013 text messages between Lady Gaga and Kesha in which the two artists discuss Dr. Luke’s alleged inappropriate behavior.
-Kesha describes a sexual assault that she says had been committed upon her by Dr. Luke and goes further, calling the record producer a “serial rapist” in a follow-up text message.
+Kesha describes a sexual assault that she says had been committed upon her by Dr. Luke and goes further, calling the record producer a “serial rapist” in a follow up text message.

 Dr. Luke’s lawyers have previously expressed interest in obtaining those text messages.
-In response, Lady Gaga, referred to by her real name of Stefani Germanotta in court documents, supplied a four-page redacted printout of the messages.
+In response, Lady Gaga, referred to by her real name of Stefani Germanotta in court documents, supplied a four page redacted printout of the messages.
 When asked why certain segments of the texts had been blocked out, Germanotta replied that the parts in question were unrelated.

 Ms. Germanotta “has refused to remove the redactions, claiming that the redacted materials are irrelevant and address unspecified ‘private matters,'” said Jeffrey Movit, lawyer for Dr. Luke.